Writer/Surfer

 Days at the beach are one of life’s great pleasures.
 But if you’re going to spend more time than a surf session or a quick dip in the ocean, chances are you’ll want a few accessories and simple pleasures to enhance the stay.
 A capable beach bag is an easy way to load up and access the gear you need while on the sand.
 But as we learned for this test, much variety exists in the market for an item whose sole purpose is to haul a bunch of items from point A to point Beach.
 Are you carrying refreshments you hope to keep cold?
 Any chance you’ve got a paperback that you’d want not to mingle with your wet wetsuit?
 Point being: everyone has different practical considerations when shopping for a beach bag.

-Editor’s Note: We updated this article in September of 2024 after a summer of testing exciting new products like the Patagonia Ultralight Black Hole Tote Pack, and spending more time with our top picks.
-In this end-of-summer update, we trimmed a few options and added more contextual and comparison information to help you make an informed purchasing decision.
+Editor’s Note: We updated this article in the fall of 2024 after a summer of testing exciting new products like the Patagonia Ultralight Black Hole Tote Pack and KGUARD SoftCube, as well as spending more time with our top picks.
+In this update, we also trimmed a few options and added more contextual and comparison information throughout the guide to help you make an informed purchasing decision.

 The Best Beach Bags of 2024